chicago-justice-project/article-tagging/CONTRIBUTING.md

 This code trains on the whole labeled dataset.
 During development, the `lib/tagnews/crimetype/benchmark.py` file was used to perform cross validation.

+### How to measure performance?

+We never defined a single number that could be used to decide if one model was better than another, even though that's usually a critical step.
+We generated FPR/TPRs for all the crime categories and plotted those.
+The best way may be to fix an acceptable FPR rate at something like 5% or 10% and see what maximizes the mean TPR across a set of desired categories.
+In short, there's not a solid answer here and refining this would be super helpful in its own right.

 ### How might it be improved?

 * Use a better vectorizer than bag-of-words, e.g. GloVe as used for the geostring model.